Interstate 90 in Montana: Yellowstone and Big Horn counties

 US 212 becomes concurrent with I-90 just east of Laurel before entering the county seat of Billings.
 I-90 Business (I-90 Bus.) passes into town as the main freeway travels south of Billings and bisects Billings Heights and Lockwood intersecting MT 3 and US 87, which joins the I-90/US 212 concurrency.
 On the extreme eastern end of Billings, the three highways intersect the western terminus of I-94, which heads northeast toward North Dakota, while I-90 turns southeast into Big Horn County.
 Immediately after entering Big Horn County, the three highways pass the seasonal Hardin rest area.
 Entering Hardin, the county seat, the three highways intersect S-313 and MT 47.
 S-313 provides access to Yellowtail Dam, while MT 47 connects back to I-94.
 After exiting Hardin, I-90 turns south, entering the Crow Indian Reservation and intersects S-384, before reaching Crow Agency.
 Crow Agency is home to Little Bighorn Battlefield National Monument and Reno–Benteen Battlefield Memorial, which are passed after US 212 departs to the east.
 Continuing south, I-90/US 87 parallels S-451 and the Little Bighorn River, passing by Garryowen, Benteen, Lodge Grass, and Wyola before exiting the state of Montana and entering Sheridan County, Wyoming.

 History

+I-90 replaced US 10 between Livingston and the Idaho border, and, before that, the Yellowstone Trail.
+Some sections of the highway follow the historic Mullan Road, a military road constructed from 1859 to 1862 between Fort Walla Walla in modern-day Washington and Fort Benton in Montana.